Robinpig/Note/docs/CS/Java/Spring/IoC.md

 ### obtainFreshBeanFactory

-Tell the subclass to refresh the internal bean factory.
+Tell the subclass to refresh and return the internal bean factory.

 ```java
 protected ConfigurableListableBeanFactory obtainFreshBeanFactory() {